gmosley/rust-DNSoverHTTPS/README.md

 The final report can be found [here](https://github.com/gmosley/rust-DNSoverHTTPS/blob/master/REPORT.md).

 ### Setup
 rust-DNSoverHTTPS uses rust-nightly.
 At the time of writing, serde did not compile on nightly.
-It was testing using nightly-2016-04-15.
+It was tested using nightly-2016-04-15.

 ```
 git clone https://github.com/gmosley/rust-DNSoverHTTPS.git